-PATRICIA M. LOGUE (2003): For more than 13 years since opening Lambda Legal Defense and Education Fund's Chicago office, she worked tirelessly for full recognition of the civil rights of lesbians, gay males, bisexuals, transgender persons, and persons living with HIV disease, here and nationally.
+PATRICIA M. LOGUE (2003): For more than 13 years since opening Lambda Legal Defense and Education Fund's Chicago office, she worked tirelessly for full recognition of the civil rights of LGBT persons and persons living with HIV disease, here and nationally.
 Cases in which she led, including Lawrence v.
 Texas, established important precedents.
 In 2007, she became an associate judge of the Cook County Circuit Court.

-PATRICIA S. McCOMBS (2000): She is a veteran organizer and social service volunteer Besides cofounding Executive Sweet, a "traveling club" for women of color, she has assisted the Michigan Womyn's Music Festival for decades and has helped to lead several lesbian and African American organizations.
+PATRICIA S. McCOMBS (2000): She is a veteran organizer and social service volunteer.
+Besides cofounding Executive Sweet, a "traveling club" for women of color, she has assisted the Michigan Womyn's Music Festival for decades and has helped to lead several lesbian and African American organizations.